-The Only Unwritten Rule of Baseball That Matters
+Baseball Is Broken

-It’s supposed to be fun.
+The game is supposed to be fun.

-About the author: Devin Gordon is a writer based in New York City.
+About the author: Devin Gordon is a writer based in Brookline, Massachusetts.
+He is the author of So Many Ways To Lose: The Amazin' True Story of the New York Mets—the Best Worst Team in Sports.

 On the night of May 17, at Target Field in Minneapolis, something terrible happened.
 It divided clubhouses, spawned a wrenching national conversation, resulted in fines and suspensions, and pitted a Hall of Fame manager against his own rookie outfielder, who had been one of the feel-good stories of this young MLB season—until that fateful night.
 All it took was a single pitch.

-Note: *This article previously misstated that Tyler Duffey beaned Yermin Mercedes.
-In fact, he threw behind Mercedes.